Botanical Name of Holly: Ilex aquifolium.

 Holly has a pyramidal crown, which branches from the base.
 The bark of the young branches is green and shiny but light gray on older branches and stems.
 The wood is hard and dense and is often used for wood cutting.

 The leathery, dark green and shiny leaves can be oval (especially on older trees) but the young leaves have usually three to five sharp spines.
-Younger leaves are softer and have strong curved leaf edges so the spines point in all directions.
+Younger leaves are softer and have strongly curved leaf edges so the spines point in all directions.

 The flowers are white and four lobed.
 Holly is dioecious so it produces both male and female flowers, which normally form on separate plants.

-From the female flower develops beautiful red stony fruit called a drupe that contains 4 to 5 hard seeds.
+From the female flower develops beautiful red firm fruit called a drupe that contains 4 to 5 hard seeds.
 The fruits, which often sit on the tree until the following spring, are eaten and spread by birds or rodents.
 The fruits taste bitter and are poisonous.

 Plant Parts Used: It is the fresh or dried leaves that are used in herbal medicine in the form of tea or alcohol based extracts.